Summer Session

 What do I need to do if I miss a class?

-It will be the students’ responsibility to make up any missed work.
+Students are required to attend all class meetings, but we understand that absences are sometimes unavoidable.
+If a student misses a class meeting, it is their responsibility to make up any missed work.
 Students should reach out to the instructor to discuss further if needed.
-Please know that Summer Session classes are the same classes that are offered to CMU undergraduate students; therefore, instructors will have the same expectations for Pre-College students as for undergraduate students.
+Please know that Summer Session classes are the same classes that are offered to CMU undergraduate students; therefore, instructors will have the same performance expectations for Pre-College students as for undergraduate students.

 Are remote courses offered or an option?